Employees Retirement System of Texas Sells 13,000 Shares of Leidos Holdings, Inc. (NYSE:LDOS)

-Employees Retirement System of Texas reduced its position in Leidos Holdings, Inc. (NYSE:LDOS) by 21.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 48,000 shares of the aerospace company’s stock after selling 13,000 shares during the quarter.
+Employees Retirement System of Texas lessened its holdings in shares of Leidos Holdings, Inc. (NYSE:LDOS) by 21.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 48,000 shares of the aerospace company’s stock after selling 13,000 shares during the period.
 Employees Retirement System of Texas’ holdings in Leidos were worth $4,853,000 at the end of the most recent quarter.

-Other hedge funds have also recently modified their holdings of the company.
-Marks Group Wealth Management Inc lifted its holdings in shares of Leidos by 7.1% during the second quarter.
-Marks Group Wealth Management Inc now owns 53,981 shares of the aerospace company’s stock valued at $5,461,000 after acquiring an additional 3,557 shares during the period.
-Mercer Global Advisors Inc. ADV lifted its holdings in shares of Leidos by 46.9% during the second quarter.
-Mercer Global Advisors Inc. ADV now owns 13,996 shares of the aerospace company’s stock valued at $1,415,000 after acquiring an additional 4,471 shares during the period.
-Toronto Dominion Bank lifted its holdings in shares of Leidos by 140.5% during the second quarter.
-Toronto Dominion Bank now owns 180,467 shares of the aerospace company’s stock valued at $18,471,000 after acquiring an additional 105,418 shares during the period.
-BNP Paribas Arbitrage SA lifted its holdings in shares of Leidos by 255.8% during the second quarter.
-BNP Paribas Arbitrage SA now owns 74,085 shares of the aerospace company’s stock valued at $7,490,000 after acquiring an additional 53,263 shares during the period.
-Finally, Aigen Investment Management LP lifted its holdings in shares of Leidos by 29.7% during the second quarter.
-Aigen Investment Management LP now owns 27,616 shares of the aerospace company’s stock valued at $2,792,000 after acquiring an additional 6,320 shares during the period.
-75.71% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors have also added to or reduced their stakes in the company.
+Wintrust Investments LLC lifted its stake in Leidos by 4.2% in the 1st quarter.
+Wintrust Investments LLC now owns 2,710 shares of the aerospace company’s stock valued at $261,000 after acquiring an additional 110 shares in the last quarter.
+Oak Ridge Investments LLC lifted its stake in Leidos by 2.3% in the 2nd quarter.
+Oak Ridge Investments LLC now owns 4,905 shares of the aerospace company’s stock valued at $496,000 after acquiring an additional 112 shares in the last quarter.
+Federated Hermes Inc. lifted its stake in Leidos by 12.2% in the 1st quarter.
+Federated Hermes Inc. now owns 1,421 shares of the aerospace company’s stock valued at $137,000 after acquiring an additional 154 shares in the last quarter.
+Norinchukin Bank The lifted its stake in Leidos by 1.6% in the 1st quarter.
+Norinchukin Bank The now owns 11,129 shares of the aerospace company’s stock valued at $1,072,000 after acquiring an additional 180 shares in the last quarter.
+Finally, Mutual of America Capital Management LLC lifted its stake in Leidos by 1.2% in the 2nd quarter.
+Mutual of America Capital Management LLC now owns 17,459 shares of the aerospace company’s stock valued at $1,765,000 after acquiring an additional 203 shares in the last quarter.
+Institutional investors and hedge funds own 75.71% of the company’s stock.

+LDOS has been the topic of several recent analyst reports.
+Zacks Investment Research lowered Leidos from a “hold” rating to a “sell” rating and set a $104.00 price target on the stock. in a research report on Wednesday, September 8th.
+Morgan Stanley boosted their price target on Leidos from $105.00 to $109.00 and gave the stock an “equal weight” rating in a research report on Friday, June 11th.
+Robert W. Baird lowered their price target on Leidos from $120.00 to $110.00 and set an “outperform” rating on the stock in a research report on Wednesday, August 4th.
+The Goldman Sachs Group raised Leidos from a “buy” rating to a “conviction-buy” rating in a research report on Tuesday, June 8th.
+Finally, Argus lowered Leidos from a “buy” rating to a “hold” rating in a research report on Friday, August 20th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, Leidos has a consensus rating of “Buy” and an average target price of $114.50.

+Leidos (NYSE:LDOS) last issued its quarterly earnings data on Tuesday, August 3rd.
+The aerospace company reported $1.52 EPS for the quarter, missing analysts’ consensus estimates of $1.58 by ($0.06).
+Leidos had a net margin of 5.54% and a return on equity of 23.24%.
+The firm had revenue of $3.45 billion during the quarter, compared to analyst estimates of $3.38 billion.
+During the same period in the prior year, the company earned $1.55 earnings per share.
+The business’s quarterly revenue was up 18.5% compared to the same quarter last year.
+As a group, sell-side analysts predict that Leidos Holdings, Inc. will post 6.48 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th will be issued a dividend of $0.36 per share.
-The ex-dividend date is Tuesday, September 14th.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Wednesday, September 15th will be issued a $0.36 dividend.
 This represents a $1.44 dividend on an annualized basis and a yield of 1.57%.
-This is a boost from Leidos’s previous quarterly dividend of $0.34.
-Leidos’s dividend payout ratio (DPR) is 24.70%.
+This is a positive change from Leidos’s previous quarterly dividend of $0.34.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+Leidos’s dividend payout ratio is currently 24.70%.

-In other Leidos news, Director Gary Stephen May sold 500 shares of the firm’s stock in a transaction dated Thursday, August 12th.
-The stock was sold at an average price of $96.55, for a total transaction of $48,275.00.
-Following the transaction, the director now owns 8,672 shares in the company, valued at $837,281.60.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-1.57% of the stock is currently owned by company insiders.
+In other Leidos news, Director Gary Stephen May sold 500 shares of the company’s stock in a transaction on Thursday, August 12th.
+The stock was sold at an average price of $96.55, for a total value of $48,275.00.
+Following the transaction, the director now directly owns 8,672 shares of the company’s stock, valued at approximately $837,281.60.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Corporate insiders own 1.57% of the company’s stock.

-A number of brokerages have issued reports on LDOS.
-The Goldman Sachs Group raised Leidos from a “buy” rating to a “conviction-buy” rating in a report on Tuesday, June 8th.
-Morgan Stanley raised their target price on Leidos from $105.00 to $109.00 and gave the company an “equal weight” rating in a research note on Friday, June 11th.
-Zacks Investment Research lowered Leidos from a “hold” rating to a “sell” rating and set a $104.00 target price for the company. in a research note on Wednesday, September 8th.
-Robert W. Baird lowered their target price on Leidos from $120.00 to $110.00 and set an “outperform” rating for the company in a research note on Wednesday, August 4th.
-Finally, Argus lowered Leidos from a “buy” rating to a “hold” rating in a research note on Friday, August 20th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, the company currently has an average rating of “Buy” and an average price target of $114.50.

 Leidos Company Profile